-*YPEI seeks course instructors for Summer 2021 Yale Summer Session courses and for the 2021-2022 Academic Year.
+*YPEI seeks course instructors for Spring 2022, Summer 2022, and the 2022-2023 Academic Year.
 Faculty and Graduate students, click here to learn more and submit a course proposal.

 *Students: Click here to get involved.